hyestt/Movie-Review-Sentiment-Analysis/README.md

 Save my main file as mymain.ipynb

 ### Data Preprocessing
+Select s to determine which train and test split (S = 1 or 2 or 3).
+Then I left join split data and generate different training and test dataset.
+Last, I store all the preprocessing in train_list and test_list

 ### Vocabulary list and text processing
 First, I create the function review_to_words to remove any non-letters and stopwords in review.